GLAD-RUC/DAO/README.md

 ### 7.2 Generating Structures for Superconductors without structures

-After finetuning DAO-G on Supercon3D, it possess the ability to generate structures for those no-structure superconductors, by running:
+After finetuning DAO-G on Supercon3D, it gains the ability to generate structures for no-structure superconductors by running:

 ```bash
 ## set DATA=supercon_rest  before running